dmatesic/starter-kit/ADR.md

 # 007: Use cypress for end-to-end tests

 Even for short-lived projects, end-to-end tests can provide a high return on investment.
 They are fairly easy to write/maintain/run with cypress and provide a high level of confidence as you build out and refactor your app.

+# 008: Use Node.js with Restify

+Node.js is the standard server language to use for short-lived projects, and Restify is a good middleground between using low-level Node.js https and a more fully-featured framework.